siobhanlgorman/knits-and-pieces/TESTING.md

 7. After creating profile and linking to order history two orders being created in db with two different numbers.
 Fix - corrected stripe billing and shipping name fields.
 Due to subsequent ongoing issues with duplicate orders being created and non-recognition of two name fields in billing and shipping information, the order model field was reverted to full name and first and last name fields removed as they can be accessed from using the full name method
 8. Remove button bug with W3C validator - two ids as element on mobile and desktop views at same time (hidden on one).
 Fix: Id changed to data-id
 9. During testing bug found relating to checkbox - address saved to profile whether checkbox checked or not
-10. During testing bug found that address line 2 in order confirmation saved as address line 1
+10. During testing bug found that address line 2 in order confirmation saved as address line 1 - FIxed found error in checkout_success.html
 11. Stripe time is wrong - possibly due to registering while in Spain (+ 1hour) - as yet unfixed - fixed but some screenshots may show 1 hour time difference

 ![#](documentation/screenshots/##.png)